Qing dynasty: Christianity, Judaism, and Islam

-The Abrahamic religions had arrived from Western Asia as early as the Tang dynasty but their insistence that they should be practiced to the exclusion of other religions made them less adaptable than Buddhism, which had quickly been accepted as native.
+The Abrahamic religions had arrived from Western Asia as early as the Tang dynasty but their insistence that they should be practised to the exclusion of other religions made them less adaptable than Buddhism, which had quickly been accepted as native.
 Islam predominated in Central Asian areas of the empire, while Judaism and Christianity were practiced in well-established but self-contained communities.

-Several hundred Catholic missionaries arrived from the late Ming period until the proscription of Christianity in 1724.
-The Jesuits adapted to Chinese expectations, evangelized from the top down, adopted the robes and lifestyles of literati, becoming proficient in the Confucian classics, and did not challenge Chinese moral values, such as ancestor veneration.
+Several hundred Catholic missionaries arrived between the late Ming period and the proscription of Christianity in 1724.
+The Jesuits adapted to Chinese expectations, evangelised among the educated, adopted the robes and lifestyles of literati, became proficient in the Confucian classics, and did not challenge Chinese moral values.
 They proved their value to the early Manchu emperors with their work in gunnery, cartography, and astronomy, but fell out of favor for a time until the Kangxi Emperor's 1692 edict of toleration.
-In the countryside, the newly arrived Dominican and Franciscan clerics established rural communities that adapted to local folk religious practices by emphasizing healing, festivals, and holy days rather than sacraments and doctrine.
-By the beginning of the eighteenth century, a spectrum of Christian believers had established communities.
-In 1724, the Yongzheng Emperor (1678–1735) announced that Christianity was a "heterodox teaching" and hence proscribed.
-Since the European Catholic missionaries kept control in their own hands and had not allowed the creation of a native clergy, however, the number of Catholics would grow more rapidly after 1724 and local communities could set their own rules and standards.
-In 1811, Christian religious activities were further criminalized by the Jiaqing Emperor (1760–1820).
+In the countryside, the newly arrived Dominican and Franciscan clerics established rural communities that adapted to local folk religious practices by emphasising healing, festivals, and holy days rather than sacraments and doctrine.
+In 1724, the Yongzheng Emperor proscribed Christianity as a "heterodox teaching".
+Since the European Catholic missionaries had kept control in their own hands and had not allowed the creation of a native clergy, however, the number of Catholics would grow more rapidly after 1724 because local communities could now set their own rules and standards.
+In 1811, Christian religious activities were further criminalised by the Jiaqing Emperor.
 The imperial ban was lifted by Treaty in 1846.

-The first Protestant missionary to China was Robert Morrison (1782–1834) of the London Missionary Society (LMS), who arrived at Canton on September 6, 1807.
+The first Protestant missionary to China, Robert Morrison (1782–1834) of the London Missionary Society (LMS), arrived at Canton on 6 September 1807.
 He completed a translation of the entire Bible in 1819.
-Liang Afa (1789–1855), a Morrison-trained Chinese convert, branched out the evangelization mission in inner China.
+Liang Afa (1789–1855), a Morrison-trained Chinese convert, extended evangelisation into inner China.
 The two Opium Wars (1839–1860) marked the watershed of Protestant Christian missions.
-The 1842 Treaty of Nanjing, the American treaty and the French treaty signed in 1844, and the 1858 Treaty of Tianjin, distinguished Christianity from the local religions and granted it protected status.
-Chinese popular cults, such as the White Lotus and the Eight Trigram, presented themselves as Christian to share this protection.
+The series of treaties signed between the 1842 Treaty of Nanjing and the 1858 Treaty of Tianjin distinguished Christianity from local religions and granted it protected status.